1. Docs

 $ pulumi new csharp

-This will create a Pulumi.yaml project file containing some minimal metadata about your project (including a name and description which you may wish to change), an myproject.csproj file that holds references used by the project, a Program.cs file, containing the program entry point and resource definitions.
-The name of the directory is used as the project name in Pulumi.yaml and as the csproj file name.
+This creates a Pulumi.yaml project file, an myproject.csproj file, and a Program.cs file containing the program entry point and resource definitions.
+The directory name becomes the project name in Pulumi.yaml and the csproj file name.

 $ mkdir myproject && cd myproject